Mailu/helm-charts/mailu/README.md

 ## Prerequisites

 * a working HTTP/HTTPS ingress controller such as nginx or traefik
-* cert-manager v0.12 or higher installed and configured (including a working cert issuer).
+* cert-manager v0.12 or higher installed and configured (including a working cert issuer).( Otherwise you will need to handle it by yourself and provide the secret to Mailu )
 * A node which has a public reachable IP, static address because mail service binds directly to the node's IP
 * A hosting service that allows inbound and outbound traffic on port 25.